imkarin/visual-analytics-bokeh/README.md

 <br />

 <h1 align="center">Visual Analytics: Bokeh</h1>
 <h4 align="center">Interactive dashboard on Property Sales in New York.</h4>

 <br />

 Welcome to the visual-analytics-bokeh repo!

 This project consists of an interactive dashboard built with Python, using packages like pandas, bokeh and more.
-The data used for this dashboard is the [NYC Citywide Annualized Calendar Sales Update](https://data.cityofnewyork.us/City-Government/NYC-Citywide-Annualized-Calendar-Sales-Update/w2pb-icbu) by NYC OpenData, and the geospatial data is from [nycehs/NYC_geography](https://github.com/nycehs/NYC_geography) repository.
+The data used for this dashboard is the NYC Citywide Annualized Calendar Sales Update by NYC OpenData, and the geospatial data is from the nycehs/NYC_geography repository.

 This project is made by Karin Meijvogel and Lea van den Heuvel, for the Minor Data Science at the Amsterdam University of Applied Sciences.